mimblewimble/grin-rfcs/text/0000-wallet-replay-protection.md

 An `anchor` is a 0-valued output (created by this wallet) that is never spent.
 A safe (from this wallet's viewpoint) transaction is a transaction that either creates an anchor, or that spends an output from an earlier safe transaction.
-Unsafe receives are allowed, but safe receives (that are necessarily payjoins) are preferred as long as the receiver gets to finalize, which minimizes the risk of utxo spoofing.
-Sends should always be a safe transaction and thus _require_ spending an output from an earlier safe transaction.
+Unsafe receives are allowed, but safe receives (that are generally payjoins) are preferred as long as the receiver gets to finalize, which minimizes the risk of utxo spoofing.
+Sends should always be a safe transaction.

 A safe cancel requires an immediate self-spend of an input of the tx to be canceled.